China, Tonga hold aid ceremony day before US Pacific meet | Law-Order

 Tonga and China held a signing ceremony on Friday for construction equipment that will be used to build infrastructure in the tsunami-hit Pacific island, a day before the top U.S. diplomat arrives in the region to discuss development aid.

-Beijing's growing police and military links in the Pacific islands has concerned Canberra and Washington, analysts say.
-A meeting of ministers from the Quad group of Australia, U.S., Japan and India on Friday is expected to discuss how to provide alternatives to Beijing's Belt and Road infrastructure program in the Indo-Pacific.
+Beijing's growing police and military links in the Pacific islands have concerned Canberra and Washington, analysts say.
+A meeting of ministers from the Quad group of Australia, the U.S., Japan, and India on Friday is expected to discuss how to provide alternatives to Beijing's Belt and Road infrastructure program in the Indo-Pacific.

-"We are fortunate to have among our good friends countries like China to support us," he said.
-Naval ships and defence planes from Australia, New Zealand, Japan, France, Britain and the U.S. coordinated the delivery of water, food and other humanitarian supplies after the disaster, which destroyed homes and contaminated drinking water.
+"We are fortunate to have among our good friend's countries like China to support us," he said.
+Naval ships and defense planes from Australia, New Zealand, Japan, France, Britain, and the U.S. coordinated the delivery of water, food, and other humanitarian supplies after the disaster, which destroyed homes and contaminated drinking water.

+The ceremony comes a day after the Tongan Prime Minister's office issued a statement of "profound regret" to China over the recall of Chinese food aid that had been distributed to residents.
+Local radio broadcast messages this week telling residents not to eat canned pork.

+A later statement said there had been a "misunderstanding related to the recall of food items that were part of the Government of the People's Republic of China's emergency relief supplies".
+China was one of the first development partners to respond with assistance for Tonga after the tsunami, it noted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)